NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 If you get a message with : ***No such file or directory***, The file does not exists and you need to create it (see below:  **If the file does not exists**).

 ##### If the file exists:
-At this point, you are seing the content of the file in the terminal window.
+At this point, you are seeing the content of the file in the terminal window.
 Please check that both of the following lines appear at the top of the file (order is not important) - XX is a country code such as US, GB, CA etc.
 ```
 country=XX
 update_config=1